Enrties received: 4,825

 Victor Aluda Ngala, 24, a student at Sigalagala Polytechnic.
 I have a project on Jigger treatment because people suffer of jigger infestation.
 I target to treat 200 people by the end of the year.

+Stanley Sigowo, 27, Machakos.
 Industrial and domestic waste.
 The u-bin, a device integrated into the lids of the bins that detects the level of waste in the bin and alerts to a waste management company.

+Eric Mwirichia, 25, Nairobi.
 Our Smart Bins sort waste from source, while giving rewards points.
 They are afitted with sensors that collects data (such as fill level and weight) that allows governments and companies to make informed policies and resource allocation.
 We have been supported by the Ford Fund and the Kenya Climate Incubation Center to built 6 prototypes and carried out 2 successful pilots at a Coca Coca Bottling plant in Embakasi and at Multimedia University of Kenya.
 At both locations and with just over 240 users, we have been able to collect over 1.5 tons of Plastic waste, preventing over 4 tons of CO2 emission.

 Papa lolo by St. Patrick's High School students, Iten

-The Golden Key School, Mombasa:
+The Golden Key School, Mombasa

 Crystal clear our waters gleamed